Embracing Cross-Sector Collaboration in Healthcare Innovation: A Pathway to Health Equity

 The LCHD approach provides a theoretical framework for understanding how childhood adversity affects health development, emphasizing the need for proactive, developmental, and longitudinal investment.
 This approach posits that health development spans the domains of physical, cognitive, emotional, and social health and integrates these into a unified whole.

-LCHD also underscores the importance of addressing power dynamics effectively, building trust, and helping team members address any breaches of the shared culture they are developing.
+LCHD also underscores the importance of addressing power dynamics effectively, building trust, and helping team members manage any breaches of the shared culture they are developing.
 This approach presents a promising path for designing cross-sector collaborations that effectively address childhood adversity and advance health equity.

 Principles Guiding Cross-Sector Partnerships